 HOLDING ON (In Progress)

-In this series, I ask the models to bring people upon whom they depend.
+I asked the models to bring people upon whom they depend.
 The pictures attempt

 to depict veiled and unspoken dialogues, where we navigate hopes and vulnerabilities.
 Making a